 - Next is a line chart plotting all campaign users visiting your site.
-Note that this includes all campaigns across all your channels that have set up campaign tracking, including Adwords campaign which have tracking automatically built in
+Note that this includes all campaigns across all your channels that have set up campaign tracking, including Google Ads campaign which have tracking automatically built in

 - If you have many campaigns, it may be hard to find the Facebook one of interest.
 You can use the advanced search box to type in the campaign name for the one you’re interested in.
 You can also add a secondary dimension of Source / Medium and sort by it to find all of your Facebook campaigns together.

 How to Track Facebook Campaign Traffic in Google Analytics

 One key advantage of tracking Facebook campaigns in Google Analytics is that you can drill into the site behavior of traffic from your Facebook ads, which you can’t do within Facebook.
 To do this, you’ll have to create a segment.
 You can read more about Google Analytics segments.